mdozmorov/MDgenomerunner/README.md

 7. Use the `R_packages_to_upgrade.txt` list to install necessary R packages into the fresh R/Bioconductor installation.
 The majority of them are dependencies, so use intelligence to install what you need.

 source("https://bioconductor.org/biocLite.R")

-biocLite("ChIPseeker", "clusterProfiler", "org.Hs.eg.db", "Rgraphviz", "pathview")
+biocLite("ChIPseeker", "clusterProfiler", "org.Hs.eg.db", "Rgraphviz", "pathview", "genefilter", "Category")

+install.packages(c("TCGA2STAT", "pander", "xlsx", "ggrepel", "shiny", "shinyBS", "devtools", "roxygen2"))